Skip to main content

 41. Have a family dance off or workout session.

-42. Visit a nearby indoor sports complex for activities like soccer or basketball.
+42. Visit an indoor sports complex for activities like soccer or basketball.

 43. Go on a virtual tour of a museum or landmark.